Build an outdoor pizza oven

 Finishing the outside of the pizza oven

-Insulating the brick oven.
+Insulating the pizza brick oven.

 Here, I have used old fibreglass batts to insulate the rick oven, however, “Rockwool” is recommended to finish the outside of the pizza brick oven.
 Once you have the insulation, you have a couple of options.